annnafriesen/MadeForMeSkincareApplication/README.md

 list and wishlist to file.
 - As a user, when I start the application, I want to be given the option to load my questionnaire answers, shopping cart, recommendation list and wishlist from file.

+### Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by clicking the "Add" button to add a product to your shopping cart.
+- You can generate the second required event related to adding Xs to a Y by clicking the "Remove" button to remove a product from your shopping cart.
+- You can locate my visual component by clicking the "View" button to view product details.
+This will display the Ordinary logo.
+- You can save the state of my application by clicking the "Save" button on the shopping cart panel.
+- You can reload the state of my application by clicking the "Load" button on the shopping cart panel.